openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/launcher/dlsdk_launcher_readme.md

 * `gpu_extensions` (path to extension *.xml file with OpenCL kernel description for gpu).
 * `bitstream` for running on FPGA.

 For setting device specific flags, you are able to use `-dc` or `--device_config` command line option.
-Device config should be represented as YML file with dictionary, where:
+Device config should be represented as YML file with dictionary of one of two types:
 1. keys are plugin configuration keys and values are their values respectively
 2. keys are supported devices and values are dictionaries with plugin configuration keys and their values